-- Preserve, Enhance and Expand Open Space and Parkland. - Maintain an Infrastructure that Practically, Efficiently and Effectively Supports the Residential and Business Community. - Foster Strong, Sustainable Businesses in Community Centers. - Maximize Safe and Efficient Parking Choices for Visitors. - Create a Range of Housing Opportunities and Choices. - Develop a Long-Term Grant Implementation Strategy.
+- Preserve, Enhance and Expand Open Space and Parkland (Throughout the 2025 Town of Bolton Comprehensive Plan the term "parkland" refers to public property of a municipality, or of New York State, that is a protected nonrewable resource and is subject to public trust doctrine.
+Parkland is permanently dedicated as some form of park public asset and it requires a formal process of either municipal alienation, or an act of the State Legislature, in order to convert it to a non-park use or sell such asset). - Maintain an Infrastructure that Practically, Efficiently and Effectively Supports the Residential and Business Community. - Foster Strong, Sustainable Businesses in Community Centers. - Maximize Safe and Efficient Parking Choices for Visitors. - Create a Range of Housing Opportunities and Choices. - Develop a Long-Term Grant Implementation Strategy.